billyberkouwer/GLSL/README.md

 *A collection of pure GLSL shaders*

 ## How to execute
-These shaders can be executed using Patricio Gonzalez Vivo's [GLSLViewer library](https://github.com/patriciogonzalezvivo/glslViewer).
+These shaders can be displayed using Patricio Gonzalez Vivo's [GLSLViewer library](https://github.com/patriciogonzalezvivo/glslViewer).
 To display them through other means and on other platforms, the inputs need to be altered in the code.

 I will be adapting the best of these to accept JavaScript inputs so they can be displayed on the web using HTML Canvas.
 These will be accessible on [my shader portfolio website](https://webgl-shaders.netlify.app/).